Ayms/node-Tor/install/README.md

 The first argument is your directory.

-The second argument is the port used for WebSockets, 80 is recommended but you can put another value if it is already used.
+The second argument is the port used for WebSockets, 80 or 443 are recommended but you can put another value if they are already used.

 Test it:

 	With your browser, open http://peersm.com/peersm#IP:port

+	If you are behind a NAT, you must activate the port forwarding so the bridge can be accessed from the internet.

+	If Peersm can not connect to your bridge, probably the port forwarding is not working, you can test locally that the bridge is running:

+	Open your browser on localhost 127.0.0.1

+	With the Web console, do: new WebSocket('ws://127.0.0.1:port')

+	If you don't get an error, the bridge is running, you can check the logs too in the debug-prod.txt file.

 Where IP is the IP address where you have installed the bridge and port the one that you have given as the second argument to launch it.